mongodb-js/compass/packages/electron-wix-msi/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/s54pty8rve3yemb9?svg=true)](https://ci.appveyor.com/project/felixrieseberg/electron-wix-msi) [![Build Status](https://travis-ci.org/felixrieseberg/electron-wix-msi.svg?branch=master)](https://travis-ci.org/felixrieseberg/electron-wix-msi) [![Coverage Status](https://coveralls.io/repos/github/felixrieseberg/electron-wix-msi/badge.svg?branch=master)](https://coveralls.io/github/felixrieseberg/electron-wix-msi?branch=master) ![TypeScript](https://img.shields.io/badge/typings-included-brightgreen.svg)

 ## Traditional MSI Installers
 Most Electron developers use the official [windows-installer](https://github.com/electron/windows-installer) to create Windows installers.
 It creates a Squirrel-based installer, which does not require Administrator priviledges to install and comes bundled with an automatic updater.
-In most cases, that is the installer you will want to use.
+If your app targets consumers, it will likely be the better choice.

 However, if you need to create a traditional MSI the way Microsoft intended for software to be installed, you can use this module.
-It creates a standalone installer that installs your application to `Program Files`.
-It handles updates.
+It creates a standalone installer that installs your application to `Program Files` or any user-defined directory.
+It allows up- and downgrades.
+For more details, see: [Should I use this?](#should-i-use-this)

 ## Look & Feel